 Tennis courts can be found all over Portugal, particularly at the many tourist resorts located up and down the country.
 Most courts are hard-surfaced but many clay courts also exist.
 The larger resorts in the Algarve, Madeira and the Lisbon Coast offer tennis holidays with coaching available for groups and individuals alike.

-Other activities such as walking, cycling, horse-riding and all types of water sport are also widely practiced in Portugal and there are plenty of opportunities for anglers with good fishing conditions found right along the country’s Atlantic coast and inland at the many freshwater lakes and rivers.
+Other activities such as walking, cycling, horse-riding, whale-watching and all types of water sport are also widely practiced in Portugal and there are plenty of opportunities for anglers with good fishing conditions found right along the country’s Atlantic coast and inland at the many freshwater lakes and rivers.